Rush/node-authenticate-pam/README.md

 node-authenticate-pam
 =====================

-Asynchronous PAM authentication for NodeJS 0.8.0 and later (using libuv and gyp)
+Asynchronous PAM authentication for NodeJS 0.10 and 0.12

 *You will most likely need to run it as root in most common environments!*
 **Running as non-root on my system (openSUSE 12.1) made a segfault happen somewhere in `libpam`!**